 2. PC Guard for Win64 (supports 64bit Windows applications)

 |PC Guard for .NET64||

-If you are developing Microsoft .NET framework applications by using VB.NET, C#, J# or any other .NET programming language you will need PC Guard for .NET or/and PC Guard for .NET64 depending on the targeted platforms (x86/AnyCpu/x64).
+If you are developing Microsoft .NET framework or .NET Core applications by using VB.NET, C#, J# or any other .NET programming language you will need PC Guard for .NET or/and PC Guard for .NET64 depending on the targeted platforms (x86/AnyCpu/x64).

 Both PC Guard for .NET and PC Guard for .NET64 also support appropriate (32bit/64bit) Windows applications so if you decide to go with .NET versions you will also cover protection of Windows applications as presented in above table.